-Read Episode VII (The previous episode)
+Read Episode VIII (The previous episode)

-Chief Ronald Edozie wasn’t his usual self.
+Chief Rowland Edozie wasn’t his usual self.
 He hadn’t slept soundly for days and it was starting to affect his mood and productivity.
 He was impatient and inattentive at home and in the office, and he hadn’t eaten a decent meal in all that time either.
 His palate just couldn’t take in anything fried, boiled or baked.
 He did consume a lot of liquids though, but it was mostly because the alcohol helped with his anxiety and it stopped him from going completely crazy.

 In two weeks, he’d turn fifty-four and it scared him.
 Ohita and the children were planning to shut down Yenagoa and that terrified him even more.
 Chief Edozie was certain that the impending celebration was the beginning of his end, but there was no way of stopping his family from going ahead with the lavish party they had planned to make the day special for themselves, and maybe for him too.